-The swept path analysis demonstrates that all construction vehicles can enter and exit the site in forward direction, however, each access can only accommodate a certain vehicle as specified above.
-The swept paths are provided in Appendix D.
+The swept path analysis demonstrates that the largest construction vehicle, 19m AV, can enter and exit the site in forward direction, however, each access can only accommodate a certain vehicle as specified above.
+The swept paths have been prepared which are provided in Appendix B.